 As always the course will be looking resplendent with the Azaleas in full spring bloom and the greens perfectly manicured.

-Augusta National is a Par 72 which officially plays to 7475 yards.
+Augusta National is a Par 72 which this year after some tinkering will officially play to 7510with 30yds or so added.

 The course was designed by Alister MacKenzie and Bobby Jones and was opened for play in 1933 before undergoing a redesign in 2008.